A-type granite

-A-type granite is a particular category of the S-I-A-M or 'alphabet' system which classifies granitoids and granitic rock by their photoliths or source.
+A-type granite is a particular category of the S-I-A-M or 'alphabet' system which classifies granitoids and granitic rock by their protoliths or source.
 The 'A' stands for Anorogenic or Anhydrous, as these granites are characterized by low water content and a lack of orogenic or transitional tectonic fabric.
 Other SIAM categories are S, I, and M types.

 Alphabet Classification System

-In mid 1970’s Chappell and White established 2 fundamentally distinctive types of granite: rocks with attributes that could be derived from metasedimentary rock, “S-type” granites and those whose attributes derived from metaigneous rock, “I-type” granites.
+In mid 1970's Chappell and White established 2 fundamentally distinctive types of granite: rocks with attributes that could be derived from metasedimentary rock, "S-type" granites and those whose attributes derived from metaigneous rock, "I-type" granites.
 The addition of the A-type granitoids was proposed by Loiselle and Wones in 1979 however this type was based on tectonic regime and geochemical characteristics.
 The later M-type granitoids were based on their mantle-sourced protoliths and of having particular chemical characteristics.